JioPhone Next launch date revealed; to be priced at Rs 6,499

 Features of JioPhone Next

 Voice first capabilities: Google Assistant helps users to operate the device (Open App, manage settings etc) by just speaking to it.
-User can get information/content from Internet easily in a language familiar to them.

 Read Aloud: The ‘Read Aloud’ functionality enables the user to have any content on their screen read out to them by the device.
-This allows users to consume content easily by simply listening in their preferred

 Translate Now: The Translate Now functionality enables the user to have any screen translated to the 10 popularly spoken Indian languages.
-This allows users to read any content in their language of preference.

-Easy and Smart Camera: JioPhone Next is equipped with a smart and powerful camera that supports various photography modes such as Portrait Mode, allowing users to capture great photos with an automatically blurred
+Easy and Smart Camera: JioPhone Next is equipped with a smart and camera that supports various photography modes such as Portrait Mode, allowing users to capture great photos with an automatically blurred

 background.

-Access to millions of apps: The device supports all the available Android apps that users can download and use in the device via Google Play, thus giving them the freedom to choose from millions of apps available on the Play Store.
+Access to millions of apps: The device supports all the available Android apps that users can download and use in the device via Google Play.

-Automatic feature updates: JioPhone Next comes with over the air updates support for new features, customisation, security updates and more, which will continue to enhance the phone experience over time.
+Automatic feature updates: JioPhone Next comes with over the air updates support for new features, customisation, security updates.

 Quickly share apps: You can share apps, files, photos, videos, music and more with family and friends, even without the internet, using the ‘Nearby Share’ feature.